heini208/fault_detector_spot/documentation/System_Design.md

     - It publishes this corrected pose as a `PoseWithCovarianceStamped` on `/initialpose`.

 This mechanism is deliberately approximate.
-As discussed in the Feedback Subtree section, it is best used sparingly-primarily when the robot is severely mislocalized, so that RTAB‑Map can refine the pose again afterwards.
+As discussed in the Feedback Subtree section, it is best used sparingly-primarily when the robot is severely mislocalized, so that RTAB‑Map can refine the pose again afterward.
 Mapping and localization therefore remain the subsystem with the most potential for future improvement, especially once LiDAR data becomes available.

 ## 10.10 Design Rationale